Telecoms support for remote education, connectivity and digital skills

 Head of Telecoms and Spectrum Policy, techUK

-Sophie James is Head of Programme for Communications Infrastructure and Services at techUK, and oversees the UK Spectrum Policy Forum.
+Jaynesh Patel is Head of Telecoms and Spectrum Policy, leading the Communications Infrastructure and Services Programme at techUK and overseeing the UK Spectrum Policy Forum.

+Nimmi Patel is the Head of Skills, Talent and Diversity at techUK.
 She works on all things skills, education, and future of work policy, focusing on upskilling and retraining.
 Nimmi is also an Advisory Board member of Digital Futures at Work Research Centre (digit).
 The Centre research aims to increase understanding of how digital technologies are changing work and the implications for employers, workers, job seekers and governments.
-She is also a member of Chatham House's Common Futures Conversations

-Prior to joining the team, she worked for the UK Labour Party and New Zealand Labour Party, and holds a BA in Politics, Philosophy and Economics from the University of Manchester and is currently studying MA Strategic Communications at King’s College London.
+Prior to joining the techUK team, she worked for the UK Labour Party and New Zealand Labour Party, and holds an MA in Strategic Communications at King’s College London and BA in Politics, Philosophy and Economics from the University of Manchester.
+She is currently taking part in the 2024-25 University of Bath Institute for Policy Research Policy Fellowship Programme.

 Antony Walker is deputy CEO of techUK, which he played a lead role in launching in November 2013.